MicrosoftDocs/mixed-reality/mixed-reality-docs/research-mode.md

 * **Magnetometer** – Used by the system to estimate absolute orientation.

 > [!IMPORTANT]
 > Research Mode is currently in Public Preview.
-HoloLens 2 samples, tutorials, and full API documentation will be available at EECV 2020 in the Research Mode Git repository.
+HoloLens 2 samples, tutorials, and full API documentation will be available at [ECCV 2020](https://eccv2020.eu/
+ ) in the Research Mode Git repository.

 ![Research Mode app screenshot](images/sensor-stream-viewer.jpg)<br>
 *A mixed reality capture of a test application that displays the eight sensor streams available in Research mode*